 The Day the Sun Rose from the West.

 After leaving Tinian the aircraft made their way separately to Iwo Jima where they rendezvoused at 8,010 ft and set course for Japan.
 The aircraft arrived over the target in clear visibility at 32,333 ft.
 Parsons, who was in command of the mission, armed the bomb during the flight to minimize the risks during takeoff.
-His assistant, Second Lieutenant Morris Jeppson, removed the safety devices 30 minutes before reaching the target area.

 About an hour before the bombing, Japanese early warning radar detected the approach of some American aircraft headed for the southern part of Japan.
 An alert was given and radio broadcasting stopped in many cities, among them Hiroshima.
 At nearly 08:00, the radar operator in Hiroshima determined that the number of planes coming in was very small—probably not more than three—and the air raid alert was lifted.
 To conserve fuel and aircraft, the Japanese had decided not to intercept small formations.

 The normal radio broadcast warning was given to the people that it might be advisable to go to air-raid shelters if B-29s were actually sighted.
-However a reconnaissance mission was assumed because at 07:31 the first B29 to fly over Hiroshima at 32,000 feet had been the weather observation aircraft Straight Flush that sent a Morse code message to the Enola Gay indicating that the weather was good over the primary target.
+However, a reconnaissance mission was assumed because at 07:31 the first B29 to fly over Hiroshima at 32,000 feet had been the weather observation aircraft Straight Flush that sent a Morse code message to the Enola Gay indicating that the weather was good over the primary target.
 Because it then turned out to sea, the 'all clear' was sounded in the city.

 At 08:09 Colonel Tibbets started his bomb run and handed control over to his bombardier.

 The release at 08:15 (Hiroshima time) went as planned, and "Little Boy", a gun-type fission weapon with 140 lbs of uranium-235, took 43 seconds to fall from the aircraft flying at 31,060 feet to the predetermined detonation height about 1,968 feet above the city.
-The Enola Gay traveled 11.5 miles before it felt the shock waves from the blast.
+The Enola Gay travelled 11.5 miles before it felt the shock waves from the blast.

 Bob Caron, the tail gunner was the only crew member to see the fireball.
 Even wearing the goggles, he thought he was blinded.
 The plane raced away, while the shockwave from the explosion raced toward them at 1,100 feet per second.
 When the shockwave hit, it felt like a near-miss from flak.
 The mushroom cloud boiled up, 45,000 feet high, three miles above them, and it was still rising.
 They flew away, shocked and horrified at the sight below.
 The city had completely disappeared under a blanket of smoke and fire.
 They radioed back to headquarters that the primary target had been bombed visually with good results.